pabloitu/fem2geo/README.md

     `pip3 install numpy matplotlib meshio pyvista mplstereonet`

-    Note: If you want to go back to your default environment use the command `deactivate`.
+    Note: *If you want to go back to your default environment use the command `deactivate`.

+    * To use spyder in the virtual environment, also install

+    `pip3 install ipykernel cloudpickle`

 6. Run test